BTD-350 Thunderstorm Detector

 - Highly immune to radio interference which is the major cause of false alarms in traditional standalone detectors

-- 83km (45 NM) detection range exceeds the US Federal Aviation Administration requirements
+- 83km (45 NM) detection range exceeds the US FAA requirements

 - Detects cloud-to-ground and as well as weaker but more common cloud-to-cloud lightning